-The recent measles outbreak has been in the news a lot the last few weeks.
+The recent measles outbreak has been in the news a lot in the last few weeks.
 Just about every single news outlet and blog in the country has written on the topic.
 My degree is specifically “human biology”, so I have strong opinions about how public health and disease should be treated.
 Whether I am preaching to the choir, or you are still certain that you should have personal choice in the matter, read along and we will go over some of the talking points.

 Imagine a man with a gun.
 Not a soldier or an action hero, just imagine a normal man with a gun.